TechnikEmpire/Divert.Net/README.md

 # Divert.Net

 .NET Wrapper for [WinDivert](https://github.com/basil00/Divert), available under the very permissive MIT License.
+It should be noted that the library that this project wraps, WinDivert, is [licensed differently](https://github.com/basil00/Divert/blob/master/LICENSE).
+Don't forget to respect the license of WinDivert.

 ##Goals